 Trip Location: Manali

 Drop-off Point: Bir Bus Stand or Dharamshala Bus Stand

 About the Bara Bhangal Trek:

-The trails then go through the Ravi River and the wide deodar forest encircling it and Bara Bhangal is a large village in the valley with beautiful surrounding.
+The trails then go through the Ravi River and the wide deodar forest encircling it and Bara Bhangal is a large village in the valley with beautiful surroundings.
 From Bara Bhangal, the trails will go to Mardh crossing the big pass Thamsar and other unavoidable forests of birch and pine and also the untouched Thamsar glacier.
-The glimpses of Kangra Valley from the top of Thamsar will share some more energy to you to accomplish the mission of completing the trek with utmost thrill.
+The glimpses of Kangra Valley from the top of Thamsar will share some more energy to you to accomplish the mission of completing the trek with the utmost thrill.

 About the Destination:

-Bara Bhangal Trek is limited to people experienced in travelling in the rugged backcountry and with the solid know-how of hiking and camping.
+Bara Bhangal Trek is limited to people experienced in traveling in the rugged backcountry and with the solid know-how of hiking and camping.
 One of the more challenging routes, it takes one from the lush green Kullu valley to the stark landscapes of Bara Bhangal range.
 But for the trouble taken, it is a very fruitful trek for the people who are looking for isolated and in-tune-with-nature routes.